SunValleyBronze/svb-services/README.md

-# SunValleyBronze.com Back End Services
+# SunValleyBronze.com Back End Services: Dropbox Files -> AWS S3 Bucket -> Display on website

 This is a relatively simple Node application running the Express web server.
 It accepts incoming requests via the routes in src/index.js and provides responses using the services in the src/services folder.